minetest-mods/technic/manual.md

 The reactor structure consists of concentric layers, each a cubical shell, around the core.
 Immediately around the core is a layer of water, representing the reactor coolant; water blocks may be either source blocks or flowing blocks.
-Around that is a layer of stainless steel blocks, representing the reactor pressure vessel, and around that a layer of blast-resistant concrete blocks, representing a containment structure.
+Around that is a layer of stainless steel or lead blocks, representing the reactor pressure vessel, and around that a layer of blast-resistant concrete blocks, representing a containment structure.
 It is customary, though no longer mandatory, to surround this with a layer of ordinary concrete blocks.
 The mandatory reactor structure makes a 7&times;7&times;7 cube, and the full customary structure a 9&times;9&times;9 cube.
+If you use stainless steel blocks, they will be converted to lead blocks.

 The layers surrounding the core don't have to be absolutely complete.
 Indeed, if they were complete, it would be impossible to cable the core to